developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/glossary/index.md

 ### Input Plug-in
 Defines (as in a DataWedge Profile) the means by which data is acquired with SimulScan using Zebra's DataWedge app.
 See the [SimulScan Input section](../../../../datawedge/6-0/guide/setup/#simulscaninput) of the DataWedge docs for details.

-### Mixed Data-type
-A Template that captures multiple data types from mixed sources, such as barcodes, alpha/numeric characters, checkboxes and images.
-The camera is generally used in this mode.

-### Multi-barcode
-A Template that captures only barcode data, which can be from 1D/2D barcodes of the same or differing symbologies.
-The imager is generally used in this mode.

 ### Multi-Line
 Acquisition using OCR of multiple lines of alpha/numeric characters (i.e. a complete address).
 See also Grouped Regions.